You are currently browsing the monthly archive for October 2011.

 It looked like the people in the band wouldn’t remember it the next morning.
 In fact, it seemed the band was on complete autopilot.
 Waitresses kept their steins full, and they played – well, like a well lubricated machine… it was a wonderful background to everything else.
 Occasionally the crowd would join in and we’d see people standing up, arm in arm, singing their lungs out.

-Then there was smoke from any kind of tobacco, there was the astounding smell of beer.
+There was smoke from any kind of tobacco, but above it all was the astounding smell of beer.
 Not stale beer from a place that’s been serving beer for the last few years and hasn’t been cleaned up, but fresh beer that’s been poured in the place since 1589.

 Like for more than 400 years.